Create your own moon graphic using the languages of your program! Download template here.

 February is a great month to bake nutritious muffins with the children.
 Look for muffin recipes that are low in sugar and feature natural sweeteners such as applesauce.
 Feature two different muffins a week and create a muffin recipe book for each child to take home.
 Identify each child’s favorite recipe.
 Try adding ingredients that were picked and then preserved by drying, freezing, or canning in the summer.
 These ingredients are widely used in Indigenous communities such as mountain blueberries, huckleberries, saskatoons, high bush cranberries, salal, salmon berries and cloudberries as these are all high in Vitamin C.

-Create a food board at the entrance of your building highlighting recipes that the children have eaten that contain food ingredients from their lands and waters.
+Create a food board at the entrance of your building highlighting recipes that the children have eaten that contain food ingredients from the area.

 Recipe of the Month: Soopallalie Ice Cream